 - 1. Inspection record (including photos, if appropriate). - 2.
 Listing of MEC Recording Forms filed and subsequent MEC determination. - 3.
 Listing of ground-disturbance and intrusive activities conducted, level of construction support provided, and supporting documentation. - 4.
 Table identifying the Construction Support After Action Reports along with types of construction support (on-call or on-site), if MEC items were found, and the amount and types of MEC items found. - 5.
 Table of Munitions Recognition and Security Training dates and individuals trained. - 6.
 List of public education materials and copies of fact sheets, brochures, and presentations used. - 7.
+List of trespassing incidents and citations from law enforcement. - 8.
 Interview records.